yunchancho/oauth2-restapi-server/README.md

     - /auth/authorize/callback (Just for test of authorization code grant and implicit grant)
     - /auth/token
   - REST API to get resource. frontends surely should pass access token in request header(`Authorization: Bearer <access_token>`).
-    - /api/profile/:id (`:id` means identifier of registered user of `social-logins`, not user's email)
+    - /api/profile/:id (`:id` means identifier of registered user of `social-oauth2-provider`, not user's email)
   - TLS(HTTPS) based communication
     - every data from frontends are passed securly using https protocol.
     - even if http url is requested to backend server, the request is redirected as https url. http://<server_domain>/auth/login --> https://<server_domain>/auth/login
-    - `social-logins` uses self signed certificates for TLS.
+    - `social-oauth2-provider` uses self signed certificates for TLS.
 But you can replace them to ones isseud by public CA.
   - (TODO) Access Control based on `scope` of OAuth2
     - if node.js backend uses `scope` on validation of requests with access token by frontends, it can provide access control mechanism for protecting its resource from improper request.
-      Currently, backend server of `social-logins` permits all resources if the request includes valid access token.
+      Currently, backend server of `social-oauth2-provider` permits all resources if the request includes valid access token.

  - **angular.js frontend** (1st party app) for rendering views dynamically and interacting with users
   - Single page web app.
 That is, all pages are aren't refreshed because angluar.js get them using ajax